intranda/goobi-vocabulary-server/docs/en/migration.md

 When anything is changed, a backup of the mets file is created beforehand.

 If the mets files contain additional references to records in separate XML elements (e. g. `<goobi:metadata name="SourceID">5661</goobi:metadata>`), the `metadata-migrator.py` can also update these references with the additional parameter `--manual-id-fix SourceID`.
 The parameter value has to match the `name` attribute of a `metadata` element in order to replace its record id value to the new record id.
 This step must not be executed twice, because it would break the IDs!

+## Data Cleanup
+When the data migration is done successfully, and you are sure you will never need the old data anymore, you can manually remove all vocabulary tables from the `goobi` database of your Goobi instance:
+- `vocabulary`
+- `vocabulary_record`
+- `vocabulary_record_data`
+- `vocabulary_structure`

+**Caution** The data cleanup cannot be reverted.
+If you are not sure, don't perform the cleanup steps.
+The old vocabulary data doesn't affect newer versions of Goobi workflow.
+We suggest keeping this data for some time in case anything unexpected happens.